 For some cats, hair chewing is a form of self-soothing behavior exhibited during times of stress or fear.
 Cats do this for several reasons.
 For example, it could be because you’ve recently moved to a new house or introduced a new animal into the home.

 At the same time, many cats will over-groom themselves as well as eating your hair.
 This helps them feel reassured, especially if they’ve formed a strong bond with you.
 Licking also releases endorphins that can help relieve anxiety and feelings of stress.

 While this behavior may only last for a short while, you’ll need to get to the root of the problem if your cat’s hair-eating is due to phycological fear factors.
 The important thing to remember is not to shout or scold your cat, as this will only enhance its stress levels.

 Chewing, licking, and rubbing helps cats transfer their unique scent onto you through their saliva, claiming you as their own.

 At the same time as eating your hair, cats will rub their heads against yours.
 That’s because cats have scent glands on their lips, cheeks, and forehead.
 They release pheromones that relay messages, communicating with other animals that you’re off-limits.

 Weaned Too Early

-Hair-eating can be the sign that your cat was weaned too early.
+Hair-eating can be a sign that your cat was weaned too early.
 Because of this, it’s likely to exhibit several inappropriate suckling behaviors as it gets older.
 Not only does this include eating human hair, but it can involve sucking on blankets, pillows, or body parts.